Home

 Southeast Asian market

-Frome the middle of the 19th century (Tongzhi reign) porcelain was made to order aspecifically for the (Malacca) Straits Chinese and their descendants.
+From the middle of the 19th century (Tongzhi reign) porcelain was made to order specifically for the Straits Chinese in Malacca and Singapore, and their descendants.
 See Peranakan or Nyonya Porcelain.

 Scores of other patterns were in use for China's domestic market.
 Many related to history, mythology and traditional events.
 See Craft Motifs and Chinese Symbolism.